seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Be styl'd the lord o' th' day.
 Give me, great Mars,
 Some token of thy pleasure.

-*\[Here they fall on their faces as formerly, and there is heard clanging of armor, with a short thunder, as the burst of a battle, whereupon they all rise and bow to the altar.]*
+*Here they fall on their faces as formerly, and there is heard clanging of armor, with a short thunder, as the burst of a battle, whereupon they all rise and bow to the altar.*

 O great corrector of enormous times,
 Shaker of o'er-rank states, thou grand decider
 Of dusty and old titles, that heal'st with blood
 The earth when it is sick, and cur'st the world
 O' th' plurisy of people!
 I do take
 Thy signs auspiciously, and in thy name
-To my design march boldly.--Let us go.
+To my design march boldly. - Let us go.

-Exeunt.
+*Exeunt.*

 *Enter Palamon and his Knights, with the former observance.*